valleys-in-bhutan

 blog-images

-Punakha Valley is another must-visit valley in Bhutan.
+Punakha Valley is another must-visit beautiful valleys in Bhutan.
 It is famous for Punakha Dzong, one of the most beautiful fortresses in the country.
-The dzong is built between two rivers—Pho Chhu (Father River) and Mo Chhu (Mother River).
+The dzong is built between two rivers-Pho Chhu (Father River) and Mo Chhu (Mother River).
 The valley has a warmer climate than other parts of Bhutan, making it a great place to visit in winter.

 3. Thimphu Valley